metropolregion-rhein-neckar/tivigi/README.md

 But enough scaring.
 You will see that the actual process of getting your first Tivigi application to run involves just a few simple steps.
 There will be a lot of "magic" involved and you won't understand everything that is going on, but it still greatly helps to get started.

 ## 6.7.
-Setting up the first sample project
+Setting up a development environment

 ### 6.7.1.
-Installed software prerequisites
+Software prerequisites to install

 In order to work through this tutorial, you need to have the following tools installed on your computer: